nebitessema/coolify-vpn-stack/README.md

 - `jellyseerr-config` - Jellyseerr configuration

 These can be managed through the Coolify UI after deployment.

-### Domain Configuration
-The default domains are:
-- qBittorrent: `qbit.jannah.help`
-- Jellyseerr: `see.jannah.help`

-Update these in environment variables if needed.

 ## Environment Variables
 See `.env.example` for all available configuration options.